just-buildsystem/justbuild/doc/concepts/profiling.md

       completing the action can be taken; in this case, the fact that this fallback was taken is also recorded.

-### `just` options `--dump-graph` and `--dump-plain-graph` become cummulative
+### `just` options `--dump-graph` and `--dump-plain-graph` are cumulative

-The options `--dump-graph` and `--dump-plain-graph` change their semantics from "latest wins" to be cummulative, in the same way as `-f` is already.
-That is, if these options are given several times then `just` will also write the graph file to several destinations.
+From version 1.6 onwards, the options `--dump-graph` and `--dump-plain-graph` are no longer "latest wins" but cumulative.
+That is, if these options are given several times then `just` also writes the graph file to several destinations.
 In this way, it is possible to have an invocation-specific logging of the action graph without interfering with other graph logging.

 ### `just-mr` to support passing unique log options on each invocation

-The configuration file for `just-mr` will be extended by an additional entry `"invocation log"`.
+The configuration file for `just-mr` has an entry `"invocation log"`.
 This entry, if given, is a JSON object; rc-file merging is done on the individual entries of the `"invocation log"` object.
-It will support the following keys.
+It supports the following keys.
  - `"directory"` A single location object specifying the directory under which the invocation logging will happen.
 If not given, no invocation logging will happen and the other keys are ignored.